Petroleum in the United States: Statistics

 The Energy Information Administration of the United States Department of Energy publishes extensive statistics on the production, importation, and uses of petroleum in the United States.

-In 1913, the United States was extracting 65 percent of the world's petroleum..
+In 1913, the United States was extracting 65 percent of the world's petroleum.
 In 1989, the United States contained 5 percent of the world's oil reserves.
 In 2022, New Mexico produced more oil than Mexico.

+US crude oil inventories fell by 1.7 million barrels during the week ending July 10, according to new data EIA data, amid the Iran War.

 Politics

 In 2007, state severance taxes amounted to $10.7 billion, mostly from oil, gas, and coal.
 States also received 50 percent of federal onshore oil and gas lease revenues within their borders, and 27 percent of federal offshore oil and gas revenues adjacent to their shorelines; the state share of federal revenues totalled $2.0 billion in 2007.

 Environmental issues

-In 1985, the National Artificial Reef Plan was developed and the Rigs-to-Reefs policy was enacted.
-Since 2020, 558 off-shore oil platforms have been retired, cleaned up, and tipped over to be reefed in the Gulf of Mexico.
-These platforms provide as much as 3 acres of habitat for hundreds of marine species.